Master of Acupuncture

 Acupuncture is an ancient healing technique that is over 3,000 years old.
 It is based on the insertion of thin, sterile needles into strategic points on the body that lie along specific energy meridian pathways.

-Students can also earn a Master of Acupuncture with a Chinese Herbal Medicine Specialization.
-National University’s MAc-CHM program offers you a comprehensive classical curriculum in both acupuncture and Chinese herbal medicine coupled with training in how to balance an eastern medicine approach with western science.
+Students can also earn a Master of Acupuncture with a Herbal Medicine Specialization.
+National University’s MAc-HM program offers you a comprehensive classical curriculum in both acupuncture and herbal medicine coupled with training in how to balance an eastern medicine approach with western science.

 Discover Our Programs